-In 2022, the Program received a total of 32 consultation requests for conservation activities.
-Of these, 14 projects were proposed conservation easement or conservation lease applications for Stewardship Account grant funding, two projects were permittee responsible projects, and 16 projects were located in sage grouse habitat, but their primary purpose was not for sage grouse conservation.
-Of the 14 projects proposed for grant funding, six were withdrawn, nine moved forward through the grant process, and five were approved for funding by MSGOT.
-In addition to these 14 grant applications submitted for conservation easements or conservation leases, the Program also had one request for funding to investigate price discovery for highest conservation credits.
+In 2023, the Program received a total of 16 consultation requests for conservation activities.
+Of these, one project was a proposed conservation lease application for Stewardship Account grant funding, one project was a permittee responsible project, and 14 projects were located in sage grouse habitat, but their primary purpose was not for sage grouse conservation.
+As of December 31, 2023, the one conservation lease application remains preliminary.

-Synthesis of 2022 Mitigation Outcomes
+Synthesis of Mitigation Outcomes as of 2023

-At the end of 2022, Montana achieved its goal of balancing conservation with development on a statewide basis.
-Further, as of December 31, 2022, there was a surplus of credits in the Central and Southwestern Service Areas and a deficit of credits in the North Central and Southeastern Service Areas.
+At the end of 2023, Montana achieved its goal of balancing conservation with development on a statewide basis.
+Further, as of December 31, 2023, there was a surplus of credits in the Central and Southwestern Service Areas and a deficit of credits in the North Central and Southeastern Service Areas.
 Details can be found in the Synthesis of Mitigation System Key Metrics for All Years section where we report a summary of all debit / credit transactions (Table 9).